HumanCellAtlas/dcp-community/charters/MetadataSchema/charter.md

 ## In-scope

-* Defining the specification for the schema and the schema itself
+* Defining the specification for the schema and defining the schemas themselves
 * Defining the semantic rules for metadata content of the schema
 * Incorporating community feedback to extend and improve the schema
 * Ensuring the schema is compatible with open source software packages supporting the same draft of the JSON schema